anthx/anthony-carrick-hugo-blog/content/post/cooking-for-programmers.md

 ## Adam Regusea

 Adam Regusea is a journalism lecturer turned cooking and food science YouTuber.
 These two videos I've found quite helpful, on knife skills.
-Just don't go waving it around like he does in the first video.
+Just don't go waving it around like he does in the first video, because it's dangerous.
+(He's outside so it's less dangerous.)
+His videos are easy to watch and the recipes not usually difficult, often including some shortcuts and good explanations.

 {{<youtube-enhanced Oot0NGxQEm4 >}}